NativeScript/docs/content/guide/native-code/android.md

 }
 ```

-Given the example above, your JavaScript or TypeScript code can reference the Kotlin code by using the full class names, e.g.
+Given the example above, your JavaScript or TypeScript code can reference the Kotlin code by using the full class name:

 ```typescript
 const helloKotlin = new com.example.HelloKotlin()